Gaza and Israel Crisis

 - Mental health and psychosocial support;

-- Emergency supplies like blankets, warm clothes, tarps and tents;
+- Emergency supplies like tarps and tents;

-- Essential vaccines;
+- Essential vaccines; and

-- Recreational activities for children; and
+- Recreational activities for children.

 In high-income countries such as Israel, governments generally have the capacity to respond to emergencies.
 In extraordinary circumstances, upon request from the Government, UNICEF may consider extending support, such as psychosocial support for children.

-UNICEF Israel is one of UNICEF’s 33 National Committees, like UNICEF Canada.
+UNICEF Israel is one of UNICEF’s 32 National Committees, like UNICEF Canada.
 It was established in 2009 and works to raise awareness of children’s rights in Israel and to raise funds for UNICEF’s life-saving work across the world.